 Obran acquires small and mid-sized impactful and profitable businesses, transitioning them to 100% employee ownership through its worker co-op structure.
 It owns and operates six companies in sectors including healthcare and logistics that employ some 450 workers in the US.

-Portfolio companies include Appalachian Field Services, a home renovation and real estate development cooperative managed by workers recovering from substance abuse.
+Portfolio companies include Courier Corporation of Hawaii, a last mile logistics provider serving every Hawaii island.
 In 2022, Obran acquired Apollo Home Healthcare, a California-based home health agency that targets predominantly Medicare and Medicaid patients, for $20 million.

-The firm finances the deals with its Obran Acquisition Fund, a $30 million-target acquisition debt fund backed by roughly $3.5 million from Momentus Capital, the University of Maryland Medical System and Seed Commons, a New York-headquartered community wealth cooperative and community development financial institution, or CDFI.
+The firm finances the deals with with external financing from CDFIs like Momentus Capital and RSF Social Finance and its Obran Acquisition Fund, a $30 million-target acquisition debt fund backed by roughly $3.5 million from clients of groups like Chordata Capital, Candide Group, and institutions like the University of Maryland Medical System.

 “We’ve been raising quietly for a little bit, and that fund is designed specifically to close the financing gap when it comes to doing the transactions,” says Cureton.